-Chip maker Marvell to buy Cavium for $6-billion
+Chip maker Marvell to buy smaller rival Cavium for $6-billion

 The exchange ratio was based on a purchase price of $80 per share, using Marvell's undisturbed price prior to November 3, when media reports of the transaction first surfaced.

-Marvell's offer represents a premium of 11 per cent to Cavium's close on Friday.
+Marvell's offer of $84.15– based on the stock's close on Friday – represents a premium of 11 per cent to Cavium's close, according to a Reuters calculation.

-The Hamilton, Bermuda-based Marvell Technology makes storage and WiFi equipment while Cavium builds network equipment.
+Hamilton, Bermuda-based Marvell makes chips for storage devices while San Jose, California-based Cavium builds network equipment.

+"With Marvell facing secular challenges on its core chip business, this acquisition is a smart strategic move which puts the company in a stronger competitive position for the coming years," said GBH Insights analyst Daniel Ives.

+Marvell, which has been trying to diversify from its storage devices business, had come under pressure from Starboard Value LP last year, when the activist investor called the company undervalued.

 "This is an exciting combination of two very complementary companies that together equal more than the sum of their parts," Marvell's Chief Executive Matt Murphy said in a statement.